lockvoid/cachebay/docs/INSTALLATION.md

 - ESM-friendly & tree-shakable (≈16 kB gzipped)
 - TypeScript-ready

-Next, continue to `SETUP.md` for Cachebay configuration.
+## Next steps

+Continue to [SETUP.md](./SETUP.md) to configure your Cachebay instance with transports, policies, and entity identity.